salilab/saliweb/doc/modules/frontend.rst

       Given a file which is an output file from the job, this will return a URL which can be used to download the file.
 The filename should be relative to the job directory, not an absolute path.
+The actual download of the file is handled by :meth:`~saliwebfrontend.download_results_file`.

 .. exception:: AccessDeniedError(message)